voxmedia/vox-hiring-exercise/README.md

 Given the Data in this folder, write html, css and javascript to create a mobile slideshow experience.

+The data included was used in the story [A visual guide to the key events in the Trump-Russia scandal](https://www.vox.com/world/2017/11/27/16670950/trump-russia-timeline).

 **DO NOT FORK THIS REPO**

 ### Whats in here?